Eco 535 - Digital Economy » Winter 2022 » Wk 1 Practice Ch 2, The Market System and the Circular Flow

 Which of the following would be an example of the system accommodating change?

-Buyers want less juice and more milk.
-Producers increase spending only on juice.
+D. Buyers want less juice and milk.
+Producers increase spending on juice and milk.

 Question #32